jhh8/rd-singleplayer-mod/README.md

 There is also a seperate leaderboard for amount of maps completed without getting hit and without using a flamer and grenade launcher.
 Once a person completes a map without getting hit or using flamer and grenade launcher, they get notified in chat about that.

+# Admins
+There is a file called r_adminlist which contains steamid's of admins.
+What admins can do is execute commands with /r_admin prefix.

 # Chat Commands
 All that information about stats and leaderboards has to be accessed somehow, for that there are chat commands.